cjohanlarsson/Checkers/README.md

 # Checkers

-A console version of checkers built in Unity.
+A console version of checkers built in Unity 2018.1.4f1 (with no extra packages or dependencies).

+## Build

 Try out the WebGL build here:
 http://trickytoken.com/builds/CheckersWebGL/index.html

+## Code

 Gameplay/Game.cs - code that manages Checkers game logic